 Most ISPs offer a range of hosting plans.
 My clients who only have one website are all on GoDaddy's "Economy" hosting plan which costs $8 per month.
 If you've shopped around you already know that is a very compeitive rate.
 Hosting rates of $25 per month or more are not uncommon.
 My clients who have more than one website are all on the "Deluxe" hosting plan that allows for additional websites to be hosted under the same hosting plan.
 The cost for the Deluxe hosting plan is currently $12 per month.

 Once your domain name has been registered and placed in the "Who Is" database any browser that searches for your domain name will be told where to find it.
 It could be hosted in Bulgaria, Nigeria, or Astoria and the database will point anyone searching for it to that location.

 The domain name/s and hosting plan will have to be renewed each year.

 Any changes to the website once it's up and running can be handled one of two ways:

 It will cost you far more for your "free" website than it will to have me design and maintain a website for you.
 Take WIX.com for example.
 Their "free" website is only free for 30 days.

 Rember that my .com clients... which are 90% of my clients... are only paying $133 per year to renew their domain names and hosting.

 Most websites built using generic templates look like they were built using a generic template.
 Your website represents your business to the world, so why not make it stand out?
-Go to the "Responsive Design" tab on the Home page and take a look at the websites I create.
+Go to the bottom of the first panel on the Home page and take a look at the websites I create.
 Do any of them look like generic sites?